 - Enjoying the scenic beauty of old pines

 - Viewing the gardens from a traditional wasen boat

 - Glimpsing Nanko Pond through the morning mist

 Ritsurin Koen lies roughly two kilometers from Takamatsu Station.
 Visitors can walk most of the way via a covered shopping arcade.
 You can also reach the gardens by train.

 By train, take the Kotoden train from Takamatsu-Chikko Station to Ritsurin Koen Station; the garden's main entrance is approximately a 10-minute walk.
 Alternatively, take the JR Kotoku Line from Takamatsu Station to Ritsurinkoen-Kitaguchi.
 You can reach the garden's northern entrance in about five minutes on foot.

 Gardens fit for a lord

 A private retreat for generations since landscaping began in 1642 under the instructions of the local feudal lords, Ritsurin Koen opened to the public in 1875.
-Rent an audio guide (available in seven languages) and take a leisurely stroll to learn more about the park's fascinating history.
 Maps explaining the backstory behind specific trees and also Kikugetsutei teahouse are also available at garden entrances.